Air pollution

 Respro have too many options; I get confused.
 They are wildly expensive, but garner cycling hipster approval for the ultralight.
 It’s unclear how this comfort and convenience rating relates to effectiveness.
 In Australia MEDCART offers replacements.

 Vogmask and Cambridge masks look nice, but do they actually stop particles?
 The latter two seem to fit loosely, much looser than would plausibly, to my inexpert mind, stop pollution getting in my lungs.
 For all of these the real approval I want is independent lab testing of their goodness, which AFAICT is not available.
-I wish it were, because the disposable masks are not ideal for cycling, and they are not easy to get in sydney so maintaining a stockpile of them is tedious.
+I wish it were, because the disposable masks are not ideal for cycling, and they are not easy to get in Sydney so maintaining a stockpile of them is tedious.

 4.3 Medical/anti-COVID-19 masks